OthmanBensoudaKoraichi/Tailored-Procedures/README.md

 files/order_extraction/extracted_rule_bodies_llm_regex.xlsx
 ```

 Disagreements between regex and LLM are logged for audit.
+Please note that we created three different versions of the LLM classification and checked a sample of 50 cases from each decade against the source documents to determine if the classification was accurate.
+When we noticed errors, we revised the instructions for the LLM and re-ran the code before verifying again.

 ---